-Study a pertinent area or problem in social work generally not covered by the outlined curriculum.
-The topic is announced prior to the semester the class is offered and may be: Child Welfare, Spirituality and Social Work, The Spiritual Use of Self, Addictions, Forensic Social Work, Human-Animal Bond, Grant Writing and the Non-Profit Agencies, Natural Disaster and Human Violence: A Social Work Response, Administration and Management in Social Services, Human Sexuality.
+This course gives the student the opportunity for intensive study of a pertinent area or problem in social work generally not covered by the outlined curriculum.
+The topic is announced prior to the semester the class is offered.
+Topics include: child welfare, spirituality and social work, addictions, forensic social work, administration and management in social services, human sexuality.
 Prerequisites designated by instructor.